 - Can they produce full-channel documentation from your facility to the end user or recycler?

-- Are they able to repair or recondition the used equipment before resale?
+- Are they able to repair or recondition the used IT equipment before resale?

 - Who pays whom and when?

 Rockstar addon: You’re looking for a full-service vendor.
-One who shows up, breaks down the data center, ships it out, and sells the equipment for top dollar.
+One who shows up, breaks down the data center, ships it out, and can sell IT equipment for top dollar.

 Focus on a turnkey approach which pays maximal returns back to the company.